BA (Hons) | MA | MPhil | MArch | LEED AP | GCSD | NCARB | FRSA

 Director of Studies, St. John's College, University of Cambridge

 Mark E Breeze is a Harvard-trained architect, an Emmy-nominated filmmaker, and a University of Cambridge-based academic.
-Beyond his professional film and architecture practice, he serves as Director of Studies in Architecture at St.John's College, Cambridge, and he is a Visiting Fellow at the University of Oxford Refugee Study Centre researching architectures of displacement.
+Beyond his professional film and architecture practice, he serves as Director of Studies in Architecture at St.John's College, Cambridge, and he is a Researcher at the University of Oxford Refugee Studies Centre.

 Mark has practised architecture in Beijing, Boston, London and New York, working on commercial and mixed-use projects for Norman Foster, cultural projects for Colin St John Wilson and MJ Long, and residential projects for Annabelle Selldorf.
 He is a licensed architect (NCARB) with a specialty in integrated sustainability: he is an Accredited Professional Leader in Energy and Environmental Design (LEED AP), he holds a Graduate Certificate in Sustainable Design (GCSD), and he has been selected as a member of the Al Gore Climate Leadership Corps.
 Mark has served as an invited juror for international design competitions held by the Royal Society of Arts, the Architects' Journal, and the Architecture Foundation.